-This is one of the highest intensity levels that I’ve ever played and I do not recommend it for a newbie.
+This is one of the highest intensity levels that we’ve ever played and we do not recommend it for a newbie.
 That said, I’m enamored by how this chart uses the Beat Saber sound effects to add an additional layer of drums to an already insane D&B song.

-I consistently burn over 70+ calories each time I play this level on Expert mode.
+We consistently burn over 70+ calories each time we play this level on Expert mode.

 Expect to burn roughly 40-80 calories in Never Sleep Alone on Expert mode.

-It can get tricky on Expert mode if you aren’t used to crossing your left and right beat sabers—the charting of this custom level is full of cheap outs and obstacles that can leave you in the dust, which is why it’s such a pleasure to complete.
+It can get tricky on Expert mode if you aren’t used to crossing your left and right sabers.
+In fact, the charting of this custom map is full of cheap outs and obstacles that can leave you in the dust, which is why it’s such a pleasure to complete.

 Expect to burn 50-100 calories with This Is America when you first get into it on Expert mode.
-Once you’re used to the “choreography” of this custom level, expect that number to slim down into the 30-60 range as This Is America is a slower song.
+Once you’re used to the choreography of this custom map, expect that number to slim down into the 30-60 range, as This Is America is a slower song.

-What more can I say?
+What more can we say?
 It’s Gangnam Style!